 What Indian Matchmaking Gets Right (& You Should Be Prepared For)

-- “It will be difficult to find someone who is well-educated, successful and someone who satisfies both mother and daughter.”
+“It will be difficult to find someone who is well-educated, successful and someone who satisfies both mother and daughter.”
 Yes, Aunty really said this!
 But truth be told, it’s not uncommon for parents to have different parameters when looking for a match for you than your own.
-A classic is that women are open to men in creative fields, while parents prefer something more traditional because they believe it provides respect and steady income.
+A classic is that women are open to men in creative fields, while parents prefer something more traditional because they believe it provides respect and a steady income.
 So, engineers in, photographers out!